cdap-guides/cdap-mapreduce-guide/README.rst

 What You Will Build
 -------------------

-This guide will take you through building a CDAP application that ingests data from Apache access log, computes top 10 client IPs that sends requests in the last hour and query the results.
+This guide will take you through building a CDAP application that ingests Apache access log events, computes top 10 client IPs that sends requests in the last hour and query the results.
 You will:

 * Build MapReduce program to process events from Apache access log